ifatess/ruotonggao/pinball.md

   block: one-column-1
   headline: 4 - Scoring
   slug: "#score"
-  content: I set a light sensor in the original unit to implement an extra automatic
+  content: In addition to the original unit, I set a light sensor to implement an
-    scoring function.
-My classmates tried out the game and commented that the innovative extra function offered them a sense of competition.
+    extra automatic scoring function.<br>My classmates tried out the game and commented that the innovative extra function offered them a sense of competition.
 - template: content-feature
   block: feature-1
   media_alignment: Right